BOOKS | DIGITAL | MEDIA

 Karen Myna Cantor is a Young Adult fiction writer based on the East Coast.
 Now a mapmaker, she spent several years working as an environmental scientist in a Florida town notorious for Florida Man stories.

 Melanie Cataldo is an author-illustrator and arts educator.
-She’s illustrated picture books for Candlewick Press, Flyaway Books, and Learning A-Z, among others, and has also worked as a designer of textiles, packaging, and educational materials.
-She lives in central Massachusetts.
+She’s illustrated picture books for Candlewick Press, Flyaway Books, and Learning A-Z, among others.
+She’s also worked as a designer of textiles, packaging, and educational materials.
+She and her family live in central Massachusetts.

-She’s currently working on a PB, THE NEW BAKERS, the story of a young child who is more talented and creative than her adult colleagues.
-Melanie’s other current projects include SIX STOPS, a picture book about a young frog’s first independent train trip to visit his grandmother—unexpectedly, havoc ensues.
+Mel is currently working on a YA novel.
+Her collaboration (with fellow Great Dog Literary client Tanya Konerman) MUD TO THE RESCUE, will be released Spring, 2025.
+Melanie’s other current projects include SIX STOPS, a picture book about a young frog’s first independent train trip to visit his grandmother—when unexpected havoc ensues.

-Lauren Chaitoff is a mind-body-fitness expert who founded Yogi Beans, a children’s yoga company, in 2007.
-The idea "sprouted" from her innate ability to connect with children and her love and knowledge of yoga.
+Lauren Chaitoff is a mind-body-fitness expert who founded Yogi Beans, the children’s yoga company, in 2007.
 Yogi Beans enables kids ages 18 months to teenagers to explore and experience the body-mind-heart foundations of yoga through content-rich programs specifically designed for them.
-Through partnerships with American Girl, Rosewood Hotels, Four Seasons Hotel, equinox, and The Ronald McDonald House, among others, Yogi Beans has become a respected name in the children's wellness and kids yoga world.
+Through partnerships with American Girl, Rosewood Hotels, Four Seasons Hotel, Equinox, and The Ronald McDonald House, among others, Yogi Beans has become a respected name in the children's wellness and kids yoga world.

 Born in Detroit to Arab immigrants, Hayan Charara is a poet, children’s book author, essayist, and editor.
 His latest poetry collection, These Trees, Those Leaves, This Flower, That Fruit, was recently published by Milkweed Editions.
 His children’s book, The Three Lucys (Lee and Low 2019), received the New Voices Award Honor, and he edited Inclined to Speak, an anthology of contemporary Arab American poetry.
 With Fady Joudah, he is also a series editor of the Etel Adnan Poetry Prize.
 Hayan lives in Texas, where he teaches at The Honors College at the University of Houston.

-His newest work, Pretty Things, is a novel about a couple trying to get pregnant just as a child suicide epidemic breaks out and a fringe group led by a charismatic leader uses disinformation and fear to advance ideologies rooted in hatred.
+His newest work, HUSH, LITTLE CHILDREN, will be published by Flexible Press in Fall 2025.
+His novel follows a couple trying to get pregnant just as a child suicide epidemic breaks out and a fringe group led by a charismatic leader uses disinformation and fear to advance ideologies rooted in hatred.

 Emily Chibwana is an author/illustrator living in Melbourne, Australia.
-She joyfully creates stories that allow her four biracial, neurodiverse children to see themselves reflected in the pages of her books.
+She joyfully creates stories that allow her six biracial, neurodiverse children to see themselves reflected in the pages of her books.
 Being neurospicy herself, Emily often has multiple projects on the go.
-At the moment those include (in no particular order) picture books, a MG novel, an early-reader GN, participation in multiple local art exhibitions, and expanding her rock collection one pebble at a time.
+At the moment those include (in no particular order) picture books, a middle grade novel, and an early-reader graphic novel, participation in multiple local art exhibitions, and expanding her rock collection one pebble at a time.

-Laura Collins is an Emmy Award winning investigative journalist based in New York.
-Born in Scotland, Laura studied English Language and Literature at the University of Oxford and gained a postgraduate BSc in Literary Interpretation and Theory from the University of Edinburgh.
-Her best-selling biography, Kate Moss: The Complete Picture was published by Pan Macmillan (2008).
+Laura Collins is an Emmy Award-winning investigative journalist based in New York.
+Born in Scotland, Laura studied English Language and Literature at Oxford and gained a postgraduate BSc in Literary Interpretation and Theory from the University of Edinburgh.
+Her best-selling biography, KATE MOSS: THE COMPLETE PICTURE, was published by Pan Macmillan (2008).

-As Chief Investigative Reporter for the Daily Mail Laura has spent the last nine years crisscrossing America in pursuit of stories.
-With her debut collection of short fiction and titular novella, The Art of Leaving, she draws on that rich seam to inform a series of dark and suspenseful tales.
-She’s currently working on her first novel.
+As an investigative journalist, Laura has spent a decade crisscrossing America in pursuit of criminal justice stories.
+Her debut collection of short fiction, THE ART OF LEAVING, draws on that rich seam to inform a series of dark, and transgressive tales.
+She’s currently working on PROPERTY OF THE STATE (NF), a close examination of systemic corruption in jails.

 Author/illustrator Lynn Curlee has published fourteen magnificently illustrated, non-fiction picture books for middle grade and YA readers.
-His most recent book, The Great Nijinsky, was a 2019 YALSA Finalist.
+His YA biography The Great Nijinsky was a 2020 YALSA Finalist.
 Three of his books, Capital, Liberty and Rushmore, were chosen by the Barbara Bush Literacy Campaign as their book of the year.
 Curlee has won numerous awards for his work, including but not limited to a Robert F. Sibert Honor Book (Brooklyn Bridge), Orbis Pictus Award (Rushmore), ALA Notable Books for Children (Liberty), and Bank Street Best Children’s Book of the Year (Parthenon).

 During her forty-year career in Washington, DC, Carol Darr served as General Counsel to the Democratic National Committee, as counsel to two presidential campaigns, and as a senior political appointee in both the Clinton and Obama Administrations.
-Midway through, she returned to academia to study Niccolò Machiavelli’s philosophy and political advice at Cambridge University, a subject that had fascinated her ever since she first read The Prince as an undergraduate.
 Later, she led George Washington University’s Institute for Politics, Democracy & the Internet, served as an Adjunct Professor at GW’s School of Political Management, and taught Politics and New Media at Harvard’s Kennedy School of Government.

-Carol recently completed a manuscript that puts Machiavelli’s outrageous, irreverent, and very practical advice in plain English….a book that she had promised herself back in college that she would one day write.
+Carol's new manuscript, MACHIAVELLI 4 EVERYBODY, puts his outrageous, irreverent, and very practical advice into plain English….a book that she had promised herself back in college that she would one day write.

 Lissette Decos is a Cuban-American television producer with over 15 years’ experience in reality formats of the love-wedding-relationship-disaster variety (i.e. Say Yes to the Dress and 90 Day Fiancé).

-Her debut novel, a RomCom called ANA TAKES MANHATTAN, will be published by Forever Books in a two-book deal, for publication in 2023.
+Her debut novel, a RomCom called ANA TAKES MANHATTAN, was published in 2023 by Forever Books in a two-book deal.
 The romantic comedy is about a single reality show producer who decides to date four different men, each of whom embodies one core quality from her “perfect man” list.
 How hard can it be to turn four frogs into one Prince?
 You might say Lissette’s got the story and the soundtrack for romantic angst down.

-Diane deGroat’s latest picture book is The Adventures of Robo-Kid, tracking two parallel stories, one in the real world and one inside a comic book.
+Diane deGroat’s latest picture book is THE ADVENTURES OF ROBO-KID, tracking two parallel stories, one in the real world and one inside a comic book.
 They intersect when the real-life kid and the comic book superhero find they need each other’s help.
-The Adventures of Robo-Kid was published by Neal Porter Books/Holiday House earlier this year.
+The Adventures of Robo-Kid was published by Neal Porter Books/Holiday House in 2022.

 Dhaval Desai was raised in Atlanta, Georgia, and completed his undergraduate studies at Emory University.
 He completed medical school at the American University of the Caribbean School of Medicine in St. Maarten, performed his clinical years of medical school in New York City, and had the opportunity to rotate through various community hospitals.
 He is board certified in both internal medicine and pediatrics and is currently Director of Hospital Medicine at Emory Saint Joseph’s Hospital.
 He is also a pediatric hospitalist at Children’s Healthcare of Atlanta.
 Over the past several years, he has developed a passion for the patient and human experience in medicine through sharing perspectives, knowledge, and stories.